cupsster/FLSUN-SR---Klipper-Config/README.md

 For mounting control board and RPI inside enclosure I used this [mounting bracket](https://www.thingiverse.com/thing:4980886) by [superdave42](https://www.thingiverse.com/superdave42/designs) (go say thank you to the man!) that actually fit on build plate so wise thing is to print it before you start upgrade.
 I suggest you do it.
 It will save you lots of time.</br>
 Depending on your setup you might want to expose USB port.
 I used fixed network cable routhed through side opening on top of the base instead more common WiFi setup (can still add it later).

+# Slicers
+My slicer of choice is [SuperSlicer](https://github.com/supermerill/SuperSlicer) by [supermill](https://github.com/supermerill/) so some of macros **might** be optimized to use it.
+I will add relevant instructions for how to set it up later into [SuperSlicer.md](/Slicer/SuperSlicer.md) file.
+I will try to adjust macros in slicer agnostic way but your mileage may vary.

 # Klipper Config

 In [Configuration](/Configuration/) folder you will find my [printer.cfg](/Configuration/printer.cfg) file that holds values for my printer as well as [fluidd.cfg](/Configuration/fluidd.cfg) config.
 Most of config files has descriptions copy pasted from [Klipper](https://www.klipper3d.org/) documentation for easy reference to get you going.